gefyrahq/gefyrahq.github.io/usecases/remote-gke.md

 nav_order: 4
 parent: Use Cases and Demos
 ---
-# Developing a Backend Application with Django on the Google Kubernetes Engine (GKE)
+# Developing a backend application with Django on the Google Kubernetes Engine (GKE)
 {:.no_toc}

 Intermediate Usecase